Schedule a Free Consultation

 The Challenge

 For one of our projects, the content page had its content placed in rows and columns.
 We wanted to make the current item appear below the current row in the grid, letting the item occupy the entire area available.
-While confident Isotope will offer a good starting point, we had to come up with a solution that will preserve the data while making changes to how the item is presented.
+While confident Isotope would offer a good starting point, we had to come up with a solution that would preserve the data while modifying how the item is presented—essentially creating a custom approach for opening Isotope panel content in an expanded, focused view.

 The Solution: PHP Side